 Using authenticated access.
-This will allow you to directly contribute back into the code. git clone git@gitlab.nektar.info:nektar/nektar.git nektar++ git remote set-url origin git@gitlab.nektar.info:nektar/nektar.git
+This will allow you to directly contribute back into the code.

+'''

+git clone git@gitlab.nektar.info:nektar/nektar.git nektar++

+'''

-You can easily switch to using the authenticated access from an onymous access at a later date by running
+You can easily switch to using the authenticated access from anonymous access at a later date by running git remote set-url origin git@gitlab.nektar.info:nektar/nektar.git